+For the three and six months ended June 30, 2017, other revenue was \$0.3 million and \$0.8 million, respectively.
 As part of the HIS business acquisition, the closing of certain foreign jurisdictions were deferred, as such, we entered into a Net Economic Benefit agreement with Pfizer (see Note 3: Acquisitions and Strategic Transaction Expenses in our accompanying condensed consolidated financial statements for additional information).
-Our other revenue includes \$11.2 million related to these net economic benefit entities.
+The revenue data related to these deferred closing entities is not available by market segment, therefore our other revenue below includes \$32.7 million and \$43.9 million related to these entities for the three and six months ending June 30, 2017, respectively, and differs from the amounts reported as other revenue on our condensed consolidated statements of operations.